collectd/collectd.github.io/documentation/manpages/collectd.conf.md

     If **Hostname** is determined automatically this setting controls whether or not the daemon should try to figure out the "fully qualified domain name", FQDN.
-    This is done using a lookup of the name returned by `gethostname`.
+    This is achieved by using `getaddrinfo()` to look up full web address of the first network interface that has one.
 This option is enabled by default.

 - **PreCacheChain** _ChainName_
 - **PostCacheChain** _ChainName_